yelsharawy/CybersecurityFinalProject/WORKLOG.md

 ----------

 Yusuf: I started to split the code up into multiple files (to separate user interaction from the actual algorithm), and got a minimal CLI set up to choose a hash algorithm and provide a list of files to hash.
 I also brainstormed ways I could implement SHA-512-like hashes (of 64-bit words) without copying and pasting a bunch of code, while also keeping it readable.

+Angela: I finished my part of the presentation and explained to yusuf which parts I left for him, and how it's structured.